-Individual, little desserts you don’t have to share are so much fun!
-These apricot upside down cakes are baked in a muffin pan to make adorable, single serving tea cakes.
-And they are gluten-free too!
+Individual desserts you don’t have to share are so much fun!
+These apricot gluten-free upside down cakes are baked in a muffin pan to make adorable tea cakes.
+And they are simple to make too!
 Almond flour, eggs, and apricot jam make for a batter that is both moist and tender.

 Recently I became enamored of the idea of upside down cakes.
 However, I didn’t want to make a pineapple upside down cake.
 It’s been done and done some more.
 I wanted something different!
 I thought about it and kept it in the back of my mind, until I was at the store recently.

 What did I see?
 Apricots!

 Beautiful, soft, and juicy apricots.
 The moment I saw them, I knew that was the flavor I wanted.
 The variation on the classic which would make upside down cakes fresh and interesting for me, and I hope for you as well! 🙂 So, I scooped up some apricots and grabbed a jar of apricot jam and got to work on my cakes.